or4sa/datasets/README.md

-# datasets
+# SA datasets
-Information of data sets and curated data sets for public use
+Information of data sets and curated data sets for public use that pertain to South Africa or Africa